 This will be an additional cost of $195.

 - You can add this additional payment during the registration process for a course.

-- If you have already registered, you can log in on this site, select Member Products and you will see the option to pay for these additional credits.
+- If you have already registered, you can log in as a NIFLA member on this site, select Products and you will see the option to pay for these additional credits.

 - Once you have made your payment, you will be provided a link to complete a brief evaluation and obtain your certificate.

 - The certificate can only be obtained once the course has been completed.

 - You must participate in the classroom setting training as well as watch the webinar, “Placenta and Cervix Lecture”, found on this site to receive all 13 CMEs.

 Important: If you desire these additional CMEs you will need to pay for and apply BEFORE the start of your selected course.